 The Mystery Of The Man With The Van

-Meanwhile, my three teammates and I spread out for a grid search, keeping each other in sight through the pinion/juniper and thick underbrush as we stumbled over loose rocks and mud.
+Meanwhile, my three teammates and I spread out for a grid search, keeping each other in sight through the pinion-juniper and thick underbrush as we stumbled over loose rocks and squished through the mud.
 We searched along the nearby cliff band too, carefully peering over the edge.
 We thought we were going to find the man from the van not all that far from the road.

-But we didn't find a thing, so another call-out was made for the next day.
-I wasn't able to go back out--Mom's needs took precedence--but a teammate told me nothing turned up on Tuesday, either.
-My friend said she'd walked about five miles, zigzagging across her field team's assigned segment.
+But we didn't find a thing, so our coordinator did a call-out for the next day.
+I wasn't able to go back out to search—Mom's needs took precedence—but a teammate told me nothing turned up on Tuesday, either.
+My friend said she'd walked about five miles, zigzagging across her team's assigned segment.
 She said she was exhausted.

 At least I know it wasn't just me.
 I mean, it wasn't mountaineering, but somehow I was more spent after that search than I usually am when we're on the peaks.
-Something about that rocky ground and climbing over barbed wire fencing all afternoon really ate through my energy reserve.
+Something about that rocky and muddy ground and climbing over barbed wire fence all afternoon really ate through my energy reserves.
 Not to mention that I hadn't eaten much before, and nothing during, the search.
 Silly me.

-So we'll see what happens with this mystery.
+So, we'll see what happens with this mystery.
 Today, though, we're heading out for an evidence search connected with a bank robbery.
-Apparenly, the suspects were caught along with the cash, but there's still something out there the authorities would like to have.
-So if you happen to see a bunch of people in yellow shirts walking in a grid down the middle of a highway, that may just be us.
+Apparently, the suspects were caught along with the cash, but there's still something out there that law enforcement would like to have.
+So, if you happen to see a bunch of people in yellow shirts walking in a grid down the middle of a highway, that may just be us.